gabrielarcangelbol/data-pipeline-portfolio/README.md

 ---
-# Data Pipeline Update Process
+# Gabriel Arcangel Bol - Data Pipeline Update Process

+## About Me
+Passionate data technologist focused on continuous learning and improvement.
+Skilled in data engineering, data science, and analysis.
+Dedicated to actionable insights.

 ## Overview
 For this project, you’ll build a data engineering pipeline to regularly transform a messy database into a clean source of truth for an analytics team.